praduman8435/portfolio/README.md

-# Ravi Yadav - Portfolio
+# Praduman Prajapati - Portfolio

 Welcome to the repository for my personal portfolio website! 🎨🚀
 [Check it out here!](https://thexro.vercel.app/)